-3.3.
 Some remarks about the system utility

-During our software environmental tests, as well as on training sessions for students, we started identifying the major advantages by using such a virtualization platform (and we are still counting these benefits).
+During the software environmental tests we started identifying the major advantages by using such a virtualization platform (and we are continuously counting these benefits).
 In this general presentation, we want to emphasize only a few of them:

-a) It is possible to pack and distribute the classroom material in virtual machines with considerable less effort (in large networks, it could be at most 10% than by using the standard working manner, with multi-boot computers and independent OS-es).

-With this respect, an important facility we created for our system is the automated virtual machines replication on all workstation: when a software update is needed, it has to be applied only on one computer and the new VM image is multiplied in the network, making it available on all workstations, for each authorized user.

-b) The system allows students to experiment with multiple operating systems, applications and tools in secure, isolated virtual machines.
-Also, this manner of work reduces the hardware needed in the laboratory.

-c) By configuring the virtual machines to "undo" all changes at shutdown, it is possible to assign even administrator rights to the users (when dealing with subjects on OS management tasks), or to generate system crashes during training sessions - as time as at next boot all VM instances will start from a standard "clean" state, without being affected by the previous user actions.

-d) With the proposed hardware and software configuration, the time required for technical interventions, network tuning and maintenance activities are drastically reduced.
+- o It is possible to pack and distribute various software pieces in virtual machines with considerable less effort (in large networks, it could be at most 10% than by using the standard working manner, with multi-boot computers and independent OS-es).
+With this respect, an important facility we created for our system is the automated virtual machines replication on all workstation: when a software update is needed, it has to be applied only on one computer and the new VM image is multiplied in the network, making it available on all workstations, for each authorized user. - o The system allows running experiments with multiple operating systems, applications and tools in secure, isolated virtual machines.
+Also, this manner of work drastically reduces the needed for such expensive tests. - O By configuring the virtual machines to "undo" all changes at shutdown, it is possible to assign even administrator rights to the users (when dealing with subjects on OS management tasks), or to generate system crashes during training sessions as time as at next boot all VM instances will start from a standard "clean" state, without being affected by the previous user actions. - O With the proposed hardware and software configuration, the time required for technical interventions, network tuning and maintenance activities are drastically reduced.

 More than this, the system we designed keeps a very important feature: it has an open architecture in multiple ways.
 First, all network clients are identical, so integrating a new workstation for virtualization purpose in the system is trivially easy.
-Then, at logical (software) level, each virtual machine on every workstation has the same attributes, no matter what guest OS it uses - and the local VMM sees all individual VM-es as a homogeneous environment.
+Then, at logical (software) level, each virtual machine on every workstation has the same attributes, no matter the guest OS - and the local VMM sees all individual VM-es as a homogeneous environment.
 Last, any system upgrade is always possible (we experimented several configurations before keeping the current one), as time as the architecture and functionality are preserved.